 What Organ Pair Removes Metabolic Wastes From The Mollusk

-Nov 22, 2025 · 9 min read
+9 min read

 Mollusks, a diverse phylum encompassing snails, clams, squids, and octopuses, have evolved ingenious mechanisms to maintain their internal environment.
-A crucial aspect of this homeostasis is the removal of metabolic waste products.
+Plus, a crucial aspect of this homeostasis is the removal of metabolic waste products.
 The primary organs responsible for this vital function in mollusks are called metanephridia, often referred to as the kidneys of mollusks.
 Understanding the structure and function of these organs provides valuable insights into the evolutionary adaptations of mollusks and their success in various aquatic and terrestrial environments.

 Metanephridia: The Molluscan Kidney